Aveglia/vAMPirus/docs/HelpDocumentation.md

 ## Changes in version 2.0.0

 1. Added Minimum Entropy Decomposition analysis using the oligotyping program produced by the Meren Lab.
-This allows for sequence clustering based on sequence positions of interest (biologically meaningful) or top positions with the highest Shannon's Entropy (read more here: https://merenlab.org/software/oligotyping/ ; and below)
+This allows for sequence clustering based on sequence positions of interest (biologically meaningful) or top positions with the highest Shannon's Entropy (read more here: https://merenlab.org/software/oligotyping/ ; and below).

 2. Added more useful taxonomic classification of sequences leveraging the RVDB annotation database and/or NCBI taxonomy files (read more below)